lubeda/EspHoMaTriXv2/README.md

 emhtx:
   icons:
     - id: boot
-      file: icons/rocket.gif
+      file: icons/rocket.GIF
       duration: 75
     - id: temp
       file: temperature.png
     - id: yoga
-      file: icons/yoga-bridge.gif
+      file: icons/yoga-bridge.GIF
       pingpong: true
     - id: garage
-      file: garage.gif
+      file: garage.GIF
       duration: 100
     - id: homeassistant
       url: https://github.com/home-assistant/assets/raw/master/logo/logo-special.png
 ```

 The id of the icons is used later to configure the screens to display.
 So you should name them wisely.
-If you like to group icons you should prefix them e.g. with "weather_" (see Service **del_screen**)
+If you like to group icons, you should prefix them e.g. with "weather_" (see Service **del_screen**)

 The first defined icon will be used as a fallback icon, in case of an error, e.g. if you use a non-existing icon id.

 GIFs are limited to 110 frames to limit the used amount of flash space.

-All other solutions provide ready made icons, especially Lametric has a big database of [icons](https://developer.lametric.com/icons).
+All other solutions provide ready-made icons, especially Lametric has a big database of [icons](https://developer.lametric.com/icons).
 Please check the copyright of the icons you use.
 The maximum amount of icons is limited to 90 in the code and also by the flash space and the RAM of your board.

 See also [icon parameter](#icons)